Photographing Aireys Inlet at Dusk

 We only had a few minutes before our night session began and I needed to get the group up the hill and organized before night began to descend.
-Nevertheless, I felt the risk was worthwhile, and it proved to be the right decision.
+Nonetheless, I felt the risk was worthwhile, and it proved to be the right decision.
 It was fun photographing under the beautiful, soft light at days end and a great preparation for what lay ahead.

-I've been fortunate to have traveled and photographed on 6 different continents over the years.
+I've been fortunate to have traveled and photographed on six different continents over the years.
 Yet, despite the privilege of having photographed truly remarkable landscapes and all manner of interesting people, my memories of Aireys Inlet remain strong.

 I'm reminded that it's the light that transforms this landscape from a pretty location into something quite special.
 I understand why, over the years, many folks have made the sea change and moved to Aireys Inlet and the other scenic locations along Australia's Great Ocean Road region.
 It's no longer my dream to live there, but it retains a special place in my memory.
 And I know I'II continue to return there over the years.